Spark warns of scam bill email

 The email purports to be from Spark and encourages people to pay their "bill".

+"We are aware that there is a scam email circulating, impersonating Spark and requesting people to pay their outstanding balance on their Spark bill via a 'Pay Now' option," a Spark spokeswoman said.

-"These are not legitimate communications from Spark and we strongly encourage you not to click on any links in the email if you receive one," A Spark spokesperson said.
+"However, this is not a legitimate communication from Spark and we strongly encourage customers not to click on any links in the email and to delete it immediately."

 The Herald received an example of the email from MySparkSupport@spark.co.nz.